3659 India Street #101, Mission Hills

 Farm-to-table food (via chef Marc Liautard), the largest tap list in North County, and a boastful list of 100 bottled beers — need I say more?
 Urge features an intimate bar, a private dining room, and a cozy patio, but this is not a top social spot, maybe because they close shop at midnight.
 Bring a friend or two and grab a stool.
 Bartenders can make recommendations about the overwhelming options.
 No rowdy drunkards or loud music, just a mix of customers and a staff that really knows its beer.
 August 3 is Urge’s second anniversary: there’s likely to be suds flowing off the handle and special surprises.

-2103 El Cajon Boulevard, North Park
+2103 El Cajon Boulevard, University City

 This venerable bar is hitting the big two-zero this year.
 It’s got a little Ponce de Leon thing going on — the place has remained lovably straightforward and quintessentially blue collar while the world outside keeps on spinning.